ELENA M. QUATTRONE is an Associate in the Health Care and Life Sciences practice, in the New York office of Epstein Becker Green.

 - Assists health care clients in contracting for corporate formation, mergers, acquisitions, and various other business transactions

-- Assists clients in evaluating, developing, and implementing health care corporate compliance programs and compliance training programs
+- Assists clients in evaluating, developing, and implementing corporate compliance programs and compliance training programs

 During law school, Ms. Quattrone was a Note Editor of the Boston University School of Law Journal of Science and Technology Law, served as a Student Attorney with the Boston University Immigrants’ Rights Clinic, and was a judicial intern for the Honorable Kathe Tuttman at the Middlesex Superior Court in Woburn, Massachusetts.
 As an undergraduate, Ms. Quattrone served as a congressional intern at the U.S. Department of Health and Human Services’ Office on Disability in Washington, DC.